Skip to content Skip to sidebar Skip to footer

 These epigenetic marks are crucial for development, differentiation, and cellular response to environmental signals.
 Have a regular visit with your doctor to know if there are any health issues or something that doesn’t look normal in your body.

-The chemical composition of chromosomes is not static.
+The chemical composition of chromosome is not static.
 It is subject to change as cells progress through different stages of the cell cycle, respond to environmental cues, and differentiate into specialized cell types.
 This dynamic nature allows for the flexibility and adaptability necessary for complex biological functions.

 For instance, during DNA replication, the chromatin structure must be temporarily relaxed to allow replication machinery to access the DNA.
 After replication, the chromatin is reassembled to restore its original structure.
 Similarly, during transcription, specific regions of chromatin are remodeled to permit access to transcription factors and RNA polymerase.